johnobriendev/discShop/README.md

 - View all discs with filtering options
 - Retrieve detailed information about each disc, including all its specifications
 - Add discs to a cart and manage the cart
-- User authentication with login/logout

 ## Technologies Used
 - **React**: JavaScript library for building user interfaces
 - **Vite**: Next Generation Frontend Tooling
 - **Tailwind CSS**: Utility-first CSS framework
-- **Axios**: Promise-based HTTP client for the browser and Node.js
 - **React Router**: Declarative routing for React
+- **Context API: State Management for React

 ## Getting Started